Skip to Content

 Are shishito peppers hot?

-Most of the peppers are just slightly hotter than bell peppers, but one out of every 8 to 10 peppers are a bit spicy- though less spicy than jalapeños.
+Most of the peppers are just slightly hotter than bell peppers, but one out of every 8 to 10 peppers is a bit spicy.
+In general, they are less spicy than jalapeños.
 They run from 50-200 SHU on the Scoville scale.

 Why are shishito peppers so popular?

-Shishito peppers have a a thin skin that allows them to absorb flavor and get nice and crispy on the outside in a matter of minutes.
-Most are mild, but since one out of every ten peppers is spicy, eating them is a bit like a game of Russian roulette.
+Shishito peppers have a thin skin that allows them to absorb flavor and get nice and crispy on the outside in a matter of minutes.
+They're mostly mild in flavor, so they make an easy appetizer or addition to a tapas-style meal!

 What to substitute for shishito peppers?